2026 Notary Study Guide

 Louisiana Notary Public

-Exam Practice
+Exam Practice Test

 No signup required • No ads • Start immediately

-How to Pass the Louisiana Notary Exam
+How to Pass the Louisiana Notary Public Exam (Civil Law)

 The Louisiana Notary Public exam is one of the most rigorous notary exams in the United States, covering Louisiana Civil Law, notarial acts, successions, contracts, and mortgage law.
 The exam has roughly a 50% pass rate, making thorough preparation essential.
 Study the Louisiana Civil Code, the Revised Statutes governing notaries, and practice with Louisiana-specific questions.
 Pay close attention to authentic acts, acts under private signature, succession procedures, and the unique requirements of Louisiana civil law notarial practice.